 Feedback is being sought about the management scenarios to recover snapper stock in South Australian waters.

-A consultation paper canvassing two management scenarios in response to the recent scientific information on snapper stock in South Australia is now available for public comment.
+A consultation paper canvassing two management scenarios in response to the recent scientific information on snapper stock in South Australia is now available.

 In June 2019, SARDI provided updated scientific information on snapper spawning biomass estimates from scientific surveys undertaken in December 2018.
 The latest findings have indicated a 23% decrease in the stock in Spencer Gulf and an 87% decrease in the Gulf St Vincent population over the past five years.